zuda77/CurveFitting_blender_addon/README.md

 #### - Curve Degree
 "Curve Degree" in the properties panel sets the degree of the polynomial.
 Higher degrees allow for fitting more complex shapes, but the simplicity of the shape is lost.
 Adjust this value according to the shape of the original vertex arrangement.
-The table below shows examples when the degree is changed from 1 to 4.

 The following table shows examples when changing the degree from 1 to 4:

 |Curve Degree|Vertex Model<br>Curve|Vertex Model<br>Surface|Curve Image|